syncfusion-content/wpf-docs/wpf/SfTreeGrid/Printing.md

 control: SfTreeGrid
 documentation: ug
 ---
+# Print
+SfTreeGrid allows customize the print settings.

 ## Printing
-Printing feature can be achieved by exporting the tree grid to PDF and print the exported PDF using [SfPdfViewer] (https://help.syncfusion.com/wpf/pdfviewer/printing-pdf-files) control.
+Printing feature can be achieved by exporting the tree grid to PDF and print the exported PDF using [SfPdfViewer](https://help.syncfusion.com/wpf/pdfviewer/printing-pdf-files) control.

 {% tabs %}
 {% highlight c# %}